Measure, Learn, Improve: A Master Plan to Control Software Testing Predictability

 This type of reporting is next to impossible if you are using spreadsheets for software testing reporting or older test management tools.
 You need a central repository for storing testing data.
 A modern enterprise test management tool will enable you to collect, store, and analyze these types of measures.

 Missing deadlines and commitments is stressful.
 Boosting your software testing predictability is paramount for your team’s success and sanity.
-As crucial as predictability is, it is just one component of improving your overall enterprise software testing performance.
+But as crucial as predictability is, it is just one component of improving your overall enterprise software testing performance.
 What you really need is a data mart that tracks and associates user requirements with test environments, edge testing, test data, load tests, unit tests, regression tests, user testing, test cases, test plans, etc.